Harry arrives solo without Meghan for flying visit to UK

 After the event, Harry will jet off again and make the short flight over to Dusseldorf, Germany for the opening ceremony of his Invictus Games on 9 September.

-However the attendance of his wife Meghan, who is currently in California with their two children, is not certain.
+However, Meghan is set to stay in California with their two children.
 She will reportedly fly out later in the week for the closing ceremony, where both her and Harry will give speeches.

 The Invictus Games was set up by Harry in 2014 for injured and sick military personnel and veterans.
-A documentary, Heart Of Invictus, was launched last week as part of the Sussexes’ multimillion-pound deal with Netflix - with their main output so far being last year’s controversial Harry & Meghan documentary.
+A documentary, Heart Of Invictus, was launched last week as part of the Sussexes’ multimillion-pound deal with Netflix.

 It follows a group of service members on their road to the Paralympic-style sporting competition.

+The six-part series followed the early courtship of the couple and Meghan’s struggle to adapt to the media glare that comes from being in the royal family.

+There were also a number of controversial moments, including Harry’s claim that William “screamed” at him over plans to leave the royal family, and claims that the Palace leaked the couple’s exit strategy.

-The former royal couple’s trip to Europe comes as just a day after embattled former US president Donald Trump said he felt Meghan was “disrespectful” to the Queen when they stepped down as working royals in 2020.
+The trip to Europe comes as just a day after embattled former US president Donald Trump said he felt Meghan and Harry were “disrespectful” to the Queen when the couple stepped down as working royals in 2020.

+Speaking to radio host Hugh Hewitt on The Hugh Hewitt Show on 6 September, he said: “I didn’t like the way she dealt with the Queen.
+They treated her with great disrespect and I didn’t like it.”

+Trump, who met the Queen on a three day UK state visit in June 2019, described the Queen as an “incredible woman” and said said he wanted to go head-to-head with Meghan in a debate.

 Join our commenting forum